“Sustainability must drive innovation. There is no alternative. In a utility, innovation without sustainability is worth nothing”

-We manage more than 37 GW of installed capacity from water, wind, geothermal, solar, biomass and co-generation plants in Europe, the Americas, Asia and Africa.
+We manage approximately 46 GW provided by wind farms, hydroelectric, geothermal, solar and biomass power plants.
 Enel is the most technologically diversified company operating in the global renewables sector.

 We were the first in the world to replace traditional electromechanical meters – as used in Italy – with “smart” electronic meters, enabling real-time usage readings and remote contract management.
 This innovative measuring system is critical for the development of intelligent grids, smart cities and electric transport.